 Fisher and colleagues conducted interviews with 34 residents of Guernsey and Noble counties in Eastern Ohio about their quality of life, and found psychological stress.
 "Residents living near UNGD found themselves anxious about the uncertainties of fracking; frustrated by interactions with oil and gas industry officials; stressed about noise or light pollution; and, in some instances, facing the possibility of moving from the region" (2018).
+Malin (2020) describes stressors affecting people living near unconventional natural gas operations, particularly "uncertainty" due to inaccessible information, and feelings of "powerlessness" to decide "how, when and where" production takes place.

 Leiter (2017) discusses how people who presume they will be safe and happy in their homes can suffer when industrial development occurs on or near their property, referencing the concept of "solastalgia" - psychic distress caused by environmental changes to the land at one's home which alters a person's sense of belonging.
+A survey study in the West Texas Permian basin (Elser et al., 2020) found evidence of increases (some statistically significant) in the perceived threat of environmental issues, the "felt impact" of environmental change, and loss of solace (solastalgia), particularly among women, and among subgroups that had experienced at least one earthquake of magnitude 3+, and among those with exposure to oil and gas injection wells.

-Humans don't adapt to change easily, at least in the short term, especially when a long-established, slowpaced rural life is disrupted and replaced by a barrage of unfamiliar inputs: the 24-hour cycle of modern industry, environmental degradation, medical uncertainties, and potential tensions between neighbors who have chosen different strategies for dealing with the changes.
+Humans don't adapt to change easily, at least in the short term, especially when a long-established, slow-paced rural life is disrupted and replaced by a barrage of unfamiliar inputs: the 24-hour cycle of modern industry, environmental degradation, medical uncertainties, and potential tensions between neighbors who have chosen different strategies for dealing with the changes.
 The toll may sometimes appear greater than the benefits to some of those affected.